Vinay-Daripelly/Notes-App/README.md

 - **Secure API**: The back-end API is protected using JSON Web Tokens (JWT).
 Users can only access and manage their own notes.
 - **Note Management**: Once authenticated, users can create, view, and delete their personal notes on a clean dashboard interface.
 - **Responsive UI**: The front-end is designed to be fully responsive, providing an optimal user experience on both desktop and mobile devices.
-- **Asynchronous Feedback**: The user interface provides clear feedback for all operations, including loading indicators for ongoing API requests and toast notifications for success or error messages.
+- **Asynchronous Feedback**: Clear feedback for all operations, including loading indicators and toast notifications for success or error messages.
 - **Persistent Login**: The application maintains the user's session, automatically redirecting logged-in users to the dashboard.

 ---